-You can transfer your AVCs to another pension scheme and leave your main benefits in BTPS.
+You can transfer some, or all, of your AVCs to another pension scheme and leave your main benefits in BTPS.
 Transferring your AVCs into a defined contribution scheme, like a Self-Invested Personal Pension (SIPP) for instance, may give you the flexibility to take an income as and when you need it - known as drawdown.

-But transferring your AVCs out of the BTPS could affect your pension benefits.
-You wouldn't be able to put them towards a possible tax-free lump sum, which may mean your annual pension might be lower.
+But transferring your AVCs out of BTPS would affect your pension benefits.
+You wouldn't be able to put them towards a possible tax-free lump sum, which will mean your annual pension might be lower.

-Apart from Standard Scheme benefits options, all the options in your pension quote factor your AVCs in the figures.
-So, if you decide to choose an option other than a Standard Scheme option, and you want to transfer out more of your AVCs than the remaining amount shown, you need to tell us before you make your choice.
+Apart from Standard Scheme benefit options, all the options in your pension quote will factor your AVCs in the BTPS pension and lump sum figures.
+So, if you decide to choose an option other than a Standard Scheme option, and you want to transfer out more of your AVCs than the remaining amount shown in your quote, you need to tell us before you make your choice.